fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 choco install -y -v visualstudio2019community
 ```

 A number of workloads and components are required to build.
-Get them by using the Visual Studio Installer GUI or via this command:
+Get them by using the Visual Studio Installer GUI or via this (administrative Powershell) command:

 ```powershell
 & "C:\Program Files (x86)\Microsoft Visual Studio\Installer\vs_installershell.exe" `